styleDevNerd/LinuxMastery/README.md

     - press Ctrl/Cmd+R - type the command and it will search the command for you
     - press Ctrl/Cmd+R - `!81` 81 is the line number of that command from history
 - `history -c` - it will clear the history
+- `type pwd` - it will tell if a command is built-in or external binary file
+- `which pwd` - it's used to locate the executable file associated with given command
+- `echo PATH` - it will display whatever you want to display on the screen
+- `echo $PATH` - it will add the PATH as a variable
+- `export PATH=/home/udemy1/.local/bin:/home/udemy1/bin:/usr/local/bin:/usr/local/sbin:/usr/sbin` - it will remove the path you want to remove
+- `ls --help` - to get the help about the command with all available options
+- `man echo` - will show traditional system-wide manual pages for commands and configurations
+- `env` - it will show all the environment variables
+- `CATALINA_HOME=/home/udemy1/tomcat` - this will set the variable CATALINE_HOME with the path mentioned
+- `export CATALINA_HOME` - to add any variable to the environment variable list you have to export it
+- `unset CATALINA_HOME` - to remove any variable to the environment variable list you have to export it

+## Commands - File Management